plainspooky/inliner/examples/msx/README.md

 ## colored_sprite.bas

-Example of MSX2's colored sprites using the "OR method" to obtain a 3rd color.
+Example of MSX2's colored sprites using "OR method" to obtain a 3rd color on the intersection of two sprites.

 ![](../../images/colored_sprite.png)

 ## hardware_scroll.bas

-Simple animation using MSX2+'s hardware scrolling feature.
+Simple animation using MSX2+'s hardware scrolling.

 ![](../../images/hardware_scroll.png)

 ## kaleidoscope2.bas

-Kaleidoscope program for MSX1 in 256×192, 16 colors and color clashing.
+Kaleidoscope program for MSX1 in 256×192, 16 colors and color clashing (SCREEN 2).

 ![](../../images/kaleidoscope2.png)

 ## kaleidoscope5.bas

-Kaleidoscope program for MSX2 in 256×212 and 16 colors.
+Kaleidoscope program for MSX2 in 256×212 and 16 colors (SCREEN 5).

 ![](../../images/kaleidoscope5.png)

 ## kaleidoscope8.bas

-Kaleidoscope program for MSX2 in 256×212 and 256 colors.
+Kaleidoscope program for MSX2 in 256×212 and 256 colors (SCREEN 8).

 ![](../../images/kaleidoscope8.png)

 ## spiral.bas

-Simple animation on the 32×24 text mode.
+Simple animation on the 32×24 text mode (SCREEN 1).

 ![](../../images/spiral.png)

 ## sunset.bas

-A sunset pattern.
+A pretty sunset pattern.

 ![](../../images/sunset.png)